Call for Scientific Posters

 - Introduction: Explain the background of the case, including the disorder, usual presentation and progression, and an explanation of the presentation if it is a new disease.
 Case presentation: Includes all relevant details concerning the case.

 - Conclusion: State clearly what can be concluded from the case report, and give a clear explanation of the importance and relevance of the case.

-Thanks to our Sponsor of the 2022 ACMS Poster Symposium:
+Thanks for the sponsors of the 2024 ACMS Poster Symposium: